atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
-  - header: What is a Cooldown Period?
+  - header: What is a Pool Cap (pool is Sold Out)?
     content: >
-      Stakers can withdraw their funds after a cooldown period specified in the Pool Details page.
-For example, if the pool has a Cooldown Period of 1 day, and you send a request for withdrawal now, you can execute the withdrawal transaction 24 hours (1 day) later.
+      The Pool Cap is a limit of the maximum amount of tokens that can be deposited into a pool.
+If the Pool Cap is reached, this means the pool is "Sold Out" and no longer accepting liquidity.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of